 Strava data seemed to suggest that the Auriga really is aerodynamic: it’s fairly unusual to see 20mph averages at this time of year, but they came relatively easily – pleasantly, even.

 The Auriga is capable of being raced at elite level – as the Spirit Tifosi team demonstrates – but is equally at home on longer, slower-paced training or endurance rides.
-We had a couple of niggles with the spec but when you consider this bike costs under £2K they are certainly not deal breakers.
-This bike is fast, light and exciting: with upgraded wheels it would really fly.
+Certainly it's missing carbon deep-section wheels, but when you consider this bike costs under £2K that is most certainly not a deal breaker.
+As it is, the Tifosi Auriga is fast, light and exciting.